chevdor/subrpc/README.md

 ## Help

     `subrpc` allows managing a set of registry providing rpc nodes

-Usage: subrpc &lt;COMMAND&gt;
+    Usage: subrpc <COMMAND>

     Commands:
+      registry   Manage your registries
+      system     System
+      endpoints  Endpoints
+      config     Config
-registry Manage your registries system System endpoints Endpoints config Config help Print this message or the help of the given subcommand(s)
+      help       Print this message or the help of the given subcommand(s)

     Options:
       -h, --help     Print help information
       -V, --version  Print version information

-## Init

 ## Config

     Config

-Usage: subrpc config &lt;COMMAND&gt;
+    Usage: subrpc config <COMMAND>

     Commands:
       list  Config list
       edit  Config edit
       help  Print this message or the help of the given subcommand(s)

     Options:
       -h, --help     Print help information
       -V, --version  Print version information

 ## Registry

     Manage your registries

-Usage: subrpc registry &lt;COMMAND&gt;
+    Usage: subrpc registry <COMMAND>

     Commands:
-list List currently known registries show Show the list of registries and some of the content add Add a new registry.
+      list    List currently known registries
+      show    Show the list of registries and some of the content add     Add a new registry.
 It will be enabled by default update  Fetch the latest data from the registries and update the list of endpoints help    Print this message or the help of the given subcommand(s)

     Options:
       -h, --help     Print help information
       -V, --version  Print version information

 ## Endpoints

     Endpoints

-Usage: subrpc endpoints &lt;COMMAND&gt;
+    Usage: subrpc endpoints <COMMAND>

     Commands:
-list Show the list of all endpoints get Get one or some endpoints ping Ping endpoints help Print this message or the help of the given subcommand(s)
+      list  Show the list of all endpoints get   Get one or some endpoints
+      ping  Ping endpoints
+      help  Print this message or the help of the given subcommand(s)

     Options:
       -h, --help     Print help information
       -V, --version  Print version information

 ## System

     System

-Usage: subrpc system &lt;COMMAND&gt;
+    Usage: subrpc system <COMMAND>

     Commands:
-info Show general system information such as the location of relevant files init Reset your local database help Print this message or the help of the given subcommand(s)
+      info  Show general system information such as the location of relevant files init  Reset your local database
+      help  Print this message or the help of the given subcommand(s)

     Options:
       -h, --help     Print help information
       -V, --version  Print version information